CSE583-Group7/transit_vis/docs/component_specification.md

 ## Interactions
 **Primary Use Case:**<br>
 A user would like to see average speeds on segments in downtown Seattle for the last week.
 First, the EC2 server has been scraping the bus speed data in question daily, and storing it en masse on the PostgreSQL database.
 From this data, the Summary script has been running once per day to process that data and put it in a form that is usable by the Folium Map.
 The user accesses this data through widgets in the Folium Map by selecting a time range and refreshing the map.
-When the user does this, the Map interacts with the shapefile loader to read the geojson files into memory, and with the database loader to assign the speed data from the database to each route/segment.
+When the user does this, the Map interacts with the shapefile loader to read the GeoJSON files into memory, and with the database loader to assign the speed data from the database to each route/segment.
 The map then plots the data on-screen according to its color scheme.
-To view a particular area of interest, the user is able to zoom and pan on the map thanks to Folium's interactivity, so that they can observe more closely the areas that they are interested in (in this case downtown).
+To view a particular area of interest, the user is able to zoom and pan on the map thanks to Folium's interactivity, so that they can observe more closely the areas that they are interested in (in this case downtown Seattle).

 ## Preliminary Plan
 The baseline components (databases, scripts, instances) have been set up and are collecting data.
 The following tasks need to be completed to get the tool fully functional:<br>
 - Break the route shapefile into individual segments, and implement some form of map-matching in the Summary Script to assign delays to segments rather than entire routes.
 - Update the DynamoDB table to support individual segments; will just require implementing a second key so that each segment can be identified as (ROUTE_ID, SEGMENT_ID)
 - Implement the widgets in the Folium Interface that allow the user to interact with the data
+- Develop a way for the user to download the data they are interested in
 - Determine a way to host the tool as a web application
 - Write complete documentation for the tool
 - Write tests for each component of the tool